Vanille-N/tree-beamer/assets/main.typ

 #slide[
   However, Stacked Borrows...

-  - does not handle two-phase borrows
+  - does not handle two-phase borrows (gives up on any optimization)
     #pause
     ```rs
         vec.push(vec[0]);